top of page

 THE PLURAL TEMPORALITY OF THE NOTION OF THE PRIMITIVE

-The Plural Temporality of the Notion of the Primitive was a Lecture Performance based on my MA thesis I did in collaboration with Katie Pickerell.
-It was shown at the Fine Art department of Goldsmiths University of London and at a Postgraduate Conference on Comparative Political Thought at SOAS, School of Oriental and African Studies, London, in 2016.
+The Plural Temporality of the Notion of the Primitive was presented at the Fine Art Department of Goldsmiths University of London, and at a Conference on Comparative Political Thought at SOAS, School of Oriental and African Studies, London, in 2016.
+The work was developed in collaboration with Katie Pickerell, who created the visuals.

 bottom of page